helmut-hoffer-von-ankershoffen/jetson/README.md

 Hints:
 - There is **no** need to wire up your Xavier with a USB mouse, keyboard and monitor for oem-setup as **headless oem-setup** is implemented as described in step 4
 - Depending on how the DHCP server of your cluster is configured you might have to adapt the IP address of `xavier-one.local` in **`workflow/requirements/generic/ansible/playbook.yml`** - you can check the assigned IP after step 4 by logging in as user `provision` with the password you set, executing `ifconfig eth0 | grep 'inet'` and checking the IP address shown - run **`make requirements-hosts`** after updating the IP address which in turn updates the `/etc/hosts` file of your mac
-- SSH into your nano using **`make xavier-one-ssh`** - your ssh public key was uploaded in step 5 above so no password is asked for
+- SSH into your Xavier using **`make xavier-one-ssh`** - your ssh public key was uploaded in step 5 above so no password is asked for

 ### Part 2 (for all Jetson devices): Automatically provision tools, services, kernel and Kubernetes on Jetson host